doctorfree/RoonCommandLine/markdown/list_genre_albums.1.md

 **ALBUM**
 : Provide an album name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library album names matching the provided album name or containing the substring will be returned

+**EXGENRE**
+: Provide a genre exclusion string, in quotes if it contains spaces.
+No Roon library genre names including the provided genre exclusion string will be searched

+**EXALBUM**
+: Provide an album exclusion string, in quotes if it contains spaces.
+No Roon library album names including the provided album exclusion string will be listed

 # EXAMPLES
 **list_genre_albums Classical __all__**
 : Will return a list of all Roon library album names in the Classical genre

 **list_genre_albums Rock Moon**
 : Will return a list of Roon library album names in genres whose name contains "Rock", one per line, displaying only those albums that contain the string "Moon"

+**list_genre_albums Classical "Peer Gynt" Art**
+: Will return a list of Roon library album names in genres whose name contains "Classical" but not "Art", one per line, displaying only those albums that contain the string "Peer Gynt"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com